 - Establishing procedures also helps to recruit top talent as you continue to expand; if your business seems too chaotic, prime candidates may be hesitant to leave a more stable work environment.

-Don’t be intimidated: Pop open your laptop and and start pulling together a mission statement, core values, and even an employee handbook.
+Don’t be intimidated: Pop opens your laptop and start pulling together a mission statement, core values, and even an employee handbook.

 5. Paying Business Expenses With A Personal Checking Account